ibrahimbhatti01/Practice_Fundamentals_of_Programming_with_Cpp/CS201 Practice Q's by Mam Minahil.md

 #include <fstream>
 using namespace std;
 int main(){
-//	For absolute path we may need larger space.
+//	For absolute path we may need larger space, so defining 100.
 	char *pathIn1 = new char[100];
 	char *pathIn2 = new char[100];
 	char *pathOut = new char[100];